jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2025/Google-Cybersecurity-Forecast-2025.md

 engaged in this space can produce content, and create additional layers of obfuscation.
 We expect this trend to continue; actors likely using increasingly available gen AI tooling for a variety of ends, including scaling content creation, producing more persuasive content, and backstopping inauthentic personas.

 Cybersecurity Forecast 2025

 4
-2025 is the first year
-where well genuinely see
-the second phase of AI in
-action with security.
-Sunil Potti.
-VPGM,
-Google Cloud Security
-Cybersecurity Forecast 2025
-5

 Next Phase of AI and Security

 In 2025, we expect to see a second phase of AI and security in action.
-This past year, practitioners have been using AI to democratize security, meaning theyve begun using AI\-driven tools to automate the summarization of complex reports, querying vast datasets with ease, and obtaining real\- time assistance for a multitude of tasks, thereby
+This past year, practitioners have been using AI to democratize security, meaning they’ve begun using AI\-driven tools to automate the summarization of complex reports, querying vast datasets with ease, and obtaining real\- time assistance for a multitude of tasks, thereby